Toronto International Film Festival: Canada's Top Ten

-Each year, TIFF releases a Canada's Top Ten list of the films selected by a poll of festival programmers across Canada as the ten best Canadian feature and short films of the year, regardless of whether or not they were screened at TIFF.
+Annually, TIFF releases a Canada's Top Ten list of the films selected by a poll of festival programmers across Canada as the ten best Canadian feature and short films of the year, regardless of whether or not they were screened at TIFF.
 The films selected are announced in December each year.

 Previously, the winning films were screened at a smaller follow-up "Canada's Top Ten" festival at the Lightbox the following January, with a People's Choice Award then presented for that minifestival.
 In 2018, TIFF announced a change, under which instead of a dedicated festival, each Top Ten film will receive its own standalone theatrical run at the Lightbox throughout the year.

 Since 1984, every decade TIFF has also produced a Top 10 Canadian Films of All Time list.
 This list is produced from a wider poll of film industry professionals and academics throughout Canada, separately from the annual top-ten list.

 Awards

-The festival's major prize, the People's Choice Award, is given to a feature-length film.
+The festival's major prize, the TIFF People's Choice Award, is given to a feature-length film.
 It is not a juried prize, but is given to the film with the highest ratings as voted by the TIFF-going populace.
-It is presently referred to as the "Grolsch People's Choice Award"; past sponsors of the award have included Cadillac.
+Past sponsors of the award have included Cadillac and Grolsch.
 The winners of this award have often later earned Academy Award nominations.
 People's Choice Awards are also presented for Documentary and Midnight Madness films.
 Each of the People's Choice Awards names first and second runners-up in addition to the winners.

 However, TIFF does present juried awards in some other categories.
 The festival presents three major awards for Canadian films: Best Canadian Film, Best Canadian First Feature Film, and Best Canadian Short Film, as well as awards for Best International Short Film, two FIPRESCI-sponsored International Critics' Prizes for the Special Presentation and Discovery programs, and a NETPAC Prize for the best film from Asia having its world premiere at the festival.

 In 2015, the festival introduced Platform, a juried programme that champions director's cinema from around the world; one film from the stream is selected as the winner of the Platform Prize.

 For all of the juried awards, honorable mentions may also be given, although the juries are expected to select one overall winner.

-For 2019, TIFF announced two new awards, the TIFF Impact Award to honour production companies for work that has had an impact on the film industry, and the Mary Pickford Award to honour an emerging female filmmaker.
-In the same year the festival introduced the TIFF Tribute Awards, a gala ceremony at which distinguished actors and filmmakers are honoured for their lifetime career achievements; unlike most award categories, the Tribute Award honorees are named in advance of the festival.
+In 2019, the festival introduced the TIFF Tribute Awards, a gala ceremony at which distinguished actors and filmmakers are honoured for their lifetime career achievements; unlike most award categories, the Tribute Award honorees are named in advance of the festival.

+In May 2025, the festival announced that a new award would be introduced at the festival in September for international feature-length films.